SimonJMurphy/Project-Dynamite/README.md

 ### Modulation Finder

 Modulation finder seeks to identify variations in the frequency and amplitude of the maximum peak in a dataset's transform over time.
 The function of the program is to make a fourier transform of slices of data, find the highest peak in each one, and write the frequency and amplitude of that peak into an array.
-This array of peaks is built up for every slice, and then the frequencies and amplitudes are handled separately: each are plotted as a function of time (time is the mid-point of each slice), and a fourier transform of that is run for each to determine if there is a pattern in the variation of either frequency or amplitude with time.
+This array of peaks is built up over all slices, and then the frequencies and amplitudes are handled separately: each are plotted as a function of time (time is the mid-point of each slice), and a fourier transform of that is run for each to determine if there is a pattern in the variation of either frequency or amplitude with time.

 Modulation finder automatically transforms the data within the Nyquist limit, by calculating the time-span of the slices and using half of that time as the upper frequency limit in the transform.
-The user must therefore be clever in selecting the correct slice size to unravel the secrets of the data - too short and the frequency of variation will be above the Nyquist; too long and there are too few points for a meaningful transform.
+The user must therefore be clever in selecting the correct slice size to suitably analyse the data - too short and the frequency of variation will be above the Nyquist; too long and there are too few slices for a meaningful transform.

 The mid-point of each data slice is found automatically, and the sliced dataset is automatically sorted into part-order before other processes are implemented.